cairo-book/cairo-book/src/ch02-02-data-types.md

 ## Type Conversion

 Cairo addresses conversion between types by using the `try_into` and `into` methods provided by the `TryInto` and `Into` traits from the core library.
-There are numerous implementations of these traits within the standard library for conversion of scalar types, and they can be implemented for custom types as well.
+There are numerous implementations of these traits within the standard library for conversion between types, and they can be implemented for custom types as well.

 ### Into